 I woke up feeling energized.
 Maybe it was the short drive, the fresh mountain air, or the great meal (s) I had already had.
 When you eat good food prepared correctly, you know it is good for you.
 Your body just feels better.
 It is noticeable when your body thanks you for the high-quality fuel.

 Today it was time to visit an amazing location in North Carolina that I had not been to since I was very young, and I had come with my Grandfather.
 Grandfather Mountain.

-Grandfather Mountain is known for its amazing views and its-mile-high swinging rope and wood bridge.
+Grandfather Mountain is known for its amazing views and its mile-high swinging rope and wood bridge.
 I questioned if I could handle the bridge now as an adult.
-I know the only reason I was able to get out on in as a child was because I was with my Grandfather.
-I man a revered even at a young age.
+I know the only reason I was able to get out on in as a child was that I was with my Grandfather.
+I man revered even at a young age.
 Almost to a mythical level.
 Both of my Grandfathers held that level of mystery and power in my mind.
 Also, I was blessed, both men loved their grandchildren and treated me like gold.